me-box/databox/README.md

 # Databox
-The Databox platform is an open-source personal networked device, augmented by cloud-hosted services, that collates, curates, and mediates access to an individual’s personal data by verified and audited third party applications and services.
+The Databox platform is an open-source personal networked device, augmented by cloud-hosted services, that collates, curates, and mediates access to an individual’s personal data by verified and audited third-party applications and services.
 The Databox will form the heart of an individual’s personal data processing ecosystem, providing a platform for managing secure access to data and enabling authorised third parties to provide the owner with authenticated services, including services that may be accessed while roaming outside the home environment.
 Databox project is led by Dr Hamed Haddadi (Imperial College) in collaboration with Dr Richard Mortier (University of Cambridge) and Professors Derek McAuley, Tom Rodden, Chris Greenhalgh, and Andy Crabtree (University of Nottingham) and funded by EPSRC.
 See http://www.databoxproject.uk/ for more information.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine.
+These instructions will get a copy of the Databox up and running on your local machine.
 For development and testing purposes, see Development section below.

 ### Prerequisites

 1) Requires Docker.
 Read [here](https://docs.docker.com/engine/installation/) for docker installation.
 2) Once docker is installed and running, install docker-compose.
 Read [here](https://docs.docker.com/compose/install/) for installation.
 3) Requires Git (if it is not already on your machine).
 Read [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for git installation.

 > Note: currently supported platforms are Linux and MacOS.
-Running on other platforms is passable using a virtual machine running Linux with bridge mode networking.
+Running on other platforms is possible using a virtual machine running Linux with bridge mode networking.

 ### Get started
 1) Clone Databox Git repo.